 - You can find other creators you can collaborate with.

-- It’s a good place to learn about the market and the freelance world itself, if you’re on the fence whether it’ll suit you.
+- It’s a good place to learn about the market and the freelance world itself if you’re on the fence about whether it’ll suit you.

 How To Make Money On Fiverr: The Conclusion

 Before you make an account and create your profile to make money with Fiverr, consider all the implications that come with it.
-Ever since internet’s made transactions fairly straightforward, people have been seeking out ways of getting rich fast.
+Ever since the internet’s made transactions fairly straightforward, people have been seeking out ways of getting rich fast.
 Unfortunately, Fiverr is not it.
-It requires hard work like any other marketplace, and it also requires the same amount of attention to be put on marketing, promotion and customer service.
+It requires hard work like any other marketplace, and it also requires the same amount of attention to be put into marketing, promotion, and customer service.
 And it also needs an overwhelming amount of patience.